Isle of Wight Guru

 Q. How can I get cheap ferry travel to the Isle of Wight?

-A: Well, believe it or not, the Office of Fair Trading actually found that it was comparable in price to other stretches of water in Europe but it's hard to deny that it can be expensive at peak times (I've seen car return fares of more than £200 being offered).
-Having said that, I've also got a return with a car full of people which worked out as less than £10 per person.
+A: Well, believe it or not, the Office of Fair Trading actually found that it was comparable in price to other stretches of water in Europe but it's hard to deny that it can be expensive at peak times (I've seen car return fares of £300+ being offered).
+Having said that, I've also got a return with a car full of people that worked out at £10 per person.

-Hopefully our guide to cheap Isle of Wight ferry travel will help.
-There are things such as Wightlink's Tesco Clubcard deal which can make it much cheaper.
+Hopefully, our guide to cheap Isle of Wight ferry travel will help.
+There are things such as Wightlink's Tesco Clubcard deal that can make it much cheaper.
 There are also deals for semi-regular travellers such as Wightlink's Multilink deal.

 It's also worth looking at the official offers pages for the three ferry companies.